 Curlook’s second major area of advancement in metallurgical sciences involved improvements to the carbonyl process.
 His refinements enhanced a low energy consuming nickel process which turns out no polluting waste an example of the environmental sustainability of 20th century mineral production.

 Curlook was a leader in research and development, creating research divisions at Thompson, Manitoba, and in Sudbury.
 Bulk mining methods such as vertical crater retreat mining, which doubled productivity, were pioneered under his guidance.
 In 1982, he established Inco’s Copper Cliff North mine as a research mine.
 Here, great advances were made in automation and the adaptation of computer and laser technology.
 He helped create Continuous Mining Systems (CMS), which built innovative mining equipment to improve Inco’s productivity.
-CMS, now an independent firm, has more than 250 employees and annual sales of $50 million.
+CMS went on to become an independent firm, and in 1997 had more than 250 employees and annual sales of $50 million.

 Throughout his career, Curlook pursued with vigor the inseparability of productivity and safety.
 But what may be his finest achievement was the overall direction he provided for Inco’s sulphur dioxide abatement program at Sudbury.
 This $600 million program, completed in 1993, has been described as the largest environmental project ever completed by the mining industry.

-An industry leader, Curlook has been honored many times by his peers.
-Named a Member of the Order of Canada in 1996, he has come to personify what a modern mining company could and should be.
+An industry leader, Curlook was honoured many times by his peers.
+Named a Member of the Order of Canada in 1996, he came to personify what a modern mining company could and should be.